Scogur/yd-flask/readme.md

 ```
 flask run
 ```
-open link from terminal in browser
+Open link from terminal in browser.
+Then enter public link and click "Go".

-enter public link and click "Go"
+You can download file by clicking on arrow down button.
+To open folder click on it.